nitheeshkl/des/_pages/home.md

     cta_label: "Download Resume"
     cta_url: "/des-resume.pdf"
 mytimeline:
-    - title: "Director/Senior Engineering Manager, Intel Corporation, SantaClara, CA"
+    - title: "Director/Sr. Manager, Intel Corporation, Santa Clara, CA"
       desc: "Started and lead Android Runtime (ART) Center of Excellence for Intel with responsibility for strategy, direction, planning, development, and delivery of Android Runtime and associated User Experience in all of Intel’s Phone,